engine3d-dev/engine3d.github.io/docs/page2.md

 === "Windows"

+    !!! tip

+        Installing DirectX is optional since DirectX is not supported in Engine3d yet.
+        Adding it as an option for future releases that may have support for DirectX.

     It is recommended to use Choco for an easy install for the Windows platform.

     To install `choco`, open powershell with admin access and run the following command in your terminal: